-I have been working in litigation since the first year of law school.
-I worked in large firms and with great lawyers and mentors.
-I have also worked in the public sector.
-I worked with large and small, judicial and arbitration cases, at all levels of jurisdiction.
-I monitored cases directly in the courthouse, and provided oral arguments in the Superior Courts.
-I travelled all over the country and met all kinds of people.
-I faced difficult disputes that I made easy for the client, as well as apparently easy disputes that proved to be much more challenging than anticipated.
-I learnt that a good lawyer is one who understands the client and works to serve the client.
-Winning and losing are part of the game.
+I have been working with litigation since my first year of law school.
+I have worked in large firms and with great lawyers and mentors.
+I also worked in the public sector, and with large and small judicial and arbitration cases, in all levels of jurisdiction.
+I monitored cases directly in the courthouse and provide oral arguments in the superior courts.
+I have travelled all over the country and met all kinds of people.
+I faced difficult disputes that I made easy to the client and easy disputes that proved to be much more challenging than I had anticipated.
+I learnt that a good lawyer understands the client and works to serve the client.
+Winning and losing is part of the game.

 What do you enjoy most about being a lawyer in your practice area?

 The practice of law allows interaction with different sectors, companies, clients and people.
-That gives us the opportunity to have deep access to big discussions in this day and age, in addition to allowing the understanding of details involved in each negotiation.
-This is extremely riveting; it is a kind of knowledge that goes beyond the technical aspects.
+That allows us to have deep access to big discussions in this day and age, in addition to allowing the understanding of details involved in each negotiation, and this is extremely riveting; this is the kind of knowledge that goes beyond the technical aspects.

-I remember a dispute where the client’s case was good, but not as good as the creditor’s case.
-Both were disputing the enforcement of the same guaranties in a big agricultural deal.
-Our adversary was a bank known for their aggressiveness in handling its litigation cases.
-With deep pockets, they could move an army of professionals and high-tech resources to identify, locate and seek payment in a much more effective way than my client could afford.
-My client was also a big company, but with severe budget limitations to face the kind of blitzkrieg deployed by the bank.
-We were at a huge disadvantage: our case was weaker and so were our resources.
+I remember a dispute where the client’s case was good but not as good as the creditor’s case.
+Both were disputing the enforcement of the same guarantees in a big agricultural deal.
+Our adversary was a bank known for its aggressiveness and belligerence in the conduct of its cases.
+With deep pockets, they could move an army of professionals and high technology to identify, locate and seek payment in a much more effective way than what my client could afford, which was also a big company but with severe budget limitations to face the kind of blitzkrieg pulled by the bank.
+We were at a huge disadvantage: our case was weaker; so was our resource.
 We had to be more creative and efficient.
-We studied the details of the process of producing and selling the assets given as security and we found a way to block it in advance, still at the paper-work level, and managed to reach the assets.
-The bank only reached the assets one week later when we had already worked on the inventory, catalogue, registration and acquisition of almost all the assets.
-At the end, we ended up with 98% of the assets.
-For the bank, there was nothing but defeat and changing their entire procedures to adopt the strategy we created.
+We studied the details of the process of producing and selling the assets given as security and we found a way to block it in advance, still at the paperwork level, and managed to reach the assets.
+The bank only reached the assets one week later when we had already worked on the inventory, catalogue, registration and acquisition of almost the totality of the assets.
+In the end, we ended up with 98% of the assets.

 What are the greatest challenges for lawyers in your practice area in your country this year?